janverschelde/PHCpack/src/doc/source/refman.rst

 compute series solutions of polynomial homotopies, both in the basic version with operator overloading and the more efficient version with linearization.
+The power series are the input to the methods to compute Padé approximants for the algebraic curves.
+The Padé approximants in turn lead to more accurate predictors and path trackers, exported by ``phc -u``.

 Polyhedral End Games
 --------------------